 6. May Improve Brain Function

-Age-related cognitive decline and neurodegeneration can have a negative impact on the quality of life.
+Age-related cognitive decline and neurodegenerationi XA slow and progressive loss of nerve cells in the brain, which affects major body activities like balance and organ functions. can have a negative impact on the quality of life.
 But the Keto diet has shown promising results in improving brain function and protecting the brain from neurodegenerative diseases.
 Studies suggest that ketone bodies help fuel the brain even in the absence of glucose.
 This phenomenon may help improve the brain’s cognitive, memory, and executive functions.